ShalokShalom/website/_pages/contributing.md

 <code>git checkout -b devel</code>
 Edit the code (or documentation), compile, test... then create a commit:
 <code>git commit -s -a</code>
-Depending on your OS this will open a default editor - usually you can define which by setting the environment variable <tt>GIT_EDITOR</tt>.
+Depending on your OS this will open a default editor - usually you can define which by setting the environment variable <code>GIT_EDITOR</code>.
 Here you enter your commit message.
 The first line is the title of your commit.
 Keep it brief and to the point.
 Then a longer explanation (more on this and the fact that we insist on all contributions containing a Signed-off-by: line below).
 If you want to change the commit message, "git commit --amend" is the way to go.
 Feel free to break your changes into multiple smaller commits.
-Then, when you are done there are two directions to go, which one you find easier depends a bit on how familiar you are with GitHub.
-You can either push your branch to GitHub and create a <a href="https://github.com/Subsurface-divelog/subsurface/pulls">pull requests on GitHub</a>, or you run
+Then, when you are done run
 <code>git format-patch master..devel</code>
-Which creates a number of files that have names like 0001-Commit-title.patch, which you can then send to our developer mailing list.
+Which creates a number of files that have names like 0001-Commit-title.patch.

 When sending code, please either send signed-off patches or a pull request with signed-off commits.
 If you don't sign off on them, we will not accept them.
 This means adding a line that says "Signed-off-by: Name " at the end of each commit, indicating that you wrote the code and have the right to pass it on as an open source patch.